Gratuity

 For example:

-If your employee had joined you in 2016 and resigned in 2021 completing her / his 5 years of total continuous service.
-S/he drawn a salary starting from USD 2,000 and her / his last drawn salary was USD 3,500 and that was in the year 2018.
+If your employee joined you in 2016 and resigned in 2021 completing her / his 5 years of total continuous service.
+S/he drew a salary starting from USD 2,000 and her / his last drawn salary was USD 3,500 and that was in the year 2018.

 Tax Note: It should be noted that the entire amount of gratuity is tax-exempted.